Course description

 f.
 Practical Exercises

-Week 10: Incident Response and Digital Forensics
+Week 8: Incident Response and Digital Forensics

-Lesson 35: Introduction to Incident Response
+Lesson 18: Incident Response Basics

 a.
 Incident response lifecycle and NIST framework